- Wade Bowen Performs "When I Woke Up Today" on The Texas Music Scene

 From the disturbed imagination of Zebulon Whatley comes one of the core bands of the modern Gothic country era.
 Similar to Lonesome Wyatt and the Those Poor Bastards (who’ve been known to collaborate with the Sons of Perdition in the past) Zebulon draws heavily on religious dogma mixed with a dark perspective for inspiration.
-The Sons of Perdition’s ghastly hymns are enough to keep the ghosts haunting you all night, and are set to release a new album Trinity on November 12th.
+The Sons of Perdition’s ghastly hymns are enough to keep the ghosts haunting you all night, and released a new album Trinity last year.

 The Goddamn Gallows

 If you like your roots music dark, it doesn’t get any darker than The Goddamn Gallows.
 With their old soul tales from a scarier time, The Gallows are like a freak medicine show set to music, or a haunted carnie ride rattling off its tracks and plunging you into a deep, dark place where only the most unsettled of thoughts go.
 Complete with pounding drums and a washboard player that breathes fire, these guys are like the soothsayers of the Apocalypse.

 - Jay Munly

 - Nick Cave

 - Slackeye Slim